-Please refer to the PPE Recommendations Checklist.
+Please refer to the PPE Recommendations here.

 Q:Will I know before going to a Client’s home if they are infected?

-We are verbally screening all new Clients, and Client Services Managers are in regular communication with Clients so we can keep you informed if there is a concern.
+We are verbally screening all new Clients, and Client Services Managers are in regular communication with current Clients so we can keep you informed if there is a concern.